madviking/pydantic-llm-tester/docs/guides/providers/ADDING_PROVIDERS.md

 # List all providers and their status
 llm-tester providers list

-# List py_models configured for your provider
+# List py_models configured for your provider (Note: This command might be `llm-tester providers manage list your_provider_name` or similar)
-llm-tester py_models list --provider your_provider_name
+# llm-tester py_models list --provider your_provider_name # Check current CLI for exact command
+llm-tester providers manage list your_provider_name
 ```

 ### 2. Test with a Simple Request